ianwood314/Sleep-Stress-Analysis-Application/README.md

     ~getLoc/<col>/<value> -- return the postions of specific value in the dataset ~calcVar/column -- calculate the variance of specific column data values
     ```
-  - Output above details how to download the data and provides a list of the ten queryable routes
+  - Output above details how to download the data and provides a list of queryable routes

 ## Interpret the Results